microsoft/r-server-campaign-optimization/Typical.md

 <div class="hdi">
 <p/><p>
-The cluster has been created and data loaded for you when you used the <code>Deploy</code> button in the <a href="https://aka.ms/campaign-hdi">Azure AI Gallery</a>. <strong>Once you complete the walkthrough, you will want to delete this cluster as it incurs expense whether it is in use or not - see <a href="hdinsight">HDInsight Cluster Maintenance</a> for more details.</strong>
+The cluster has been created and data loaded for you when you used the <code>Deploy to Azure</code> button on the <a href="START_HERE.md">Quick Start</a> page. <strong>Once you complete the walkthrough, you will want to delete this cluster as it incurs expense whether it is in use or not - see <a href="hdinsight">HDInsight Cluster Maintenance</a> for more details.</strong>
 </p>
 </div>